doronbehar/BSc.thesis/draft.md

 <!-- Show the level diagram for Yb+ and from there justify the need for a 935nm LASER -->
 <!-- Comparison to typical molecular ion trapping setups -->
 ## All Trapping and Cooling Parameters
-The From the point of view of a computer simulation, all the parameters that can control the can be divided to the groups laid out below:
+The experimental scheme described above justifies a thorough optimization of the cooling process, and hence From the point of view of a computer simulation, all the parameters that can control the can be divided to the groups laid out below:
 ### Trapping
 Frequencies..., pseudo,
 ### Cooling